Exclusive mandate: German Democratic Republic (1949–90)

-Mainland China and Taiwan
+China

-The Republic of China (ROC) was established in mainland China in 1912 following the conclusion of the Xinhai Revolution which led to the collapse of the Qing dynasty.
-The Chinese Civil War that broke out in 1927 was fought between the Kuomintang-led ROC government and the Communist Party of China (CPC).
+The Republic of China (ROC) was established in mainland China in 1912 following the conclusion of the 1911 Revolution which led to the collapse of the Qing dynasty.
+In 1927, the Chinese Civil War broke out between the Kuomintang-led Nationalist government and the Chinese Communist Party (CCP).

-Since 1949–1950, the de facto territories of the ROC are limited to the Taiwan Area which includes the main island of Taiwan and several other islands.
-Meanwhile, the People's Republic of China (PRC), established in 1949 by the CPC, controls mainland China, Hong Kong and Macau.
-Officially, both the ROC and the PRC claim de jure sovereignty over all of China (including Taiwan), and regard the other government as being in rebellion.
+Since 1949–1950, the de facto territories of the ROC are limited to the Taiwan Area which includes the main island of Taiwan and Penghu (acquired by the ROC from Japan in 1945 at the conclusion of hostiles in World War II) along with several other islands.
+Meanwhile, the People's Republic of China (PRC), established in 1949 by the CCP, controls mainland China, Hong Kong (since 1997) and Macau (since 1999).
+Officially, both the ROC and the PRC claim de jure sovereignty over all of China (including Taiwan to which the ownership of sovereignty is disputed), and regard the other government as illegitimate.
+Japan formally severed the claim to Taiwan and Penghu islands upon the signing of the Treaty of San Francisco in April 1952, which has left the status of Taiwan undetermined.

-Until 1971, the ROC was the representative of "China" at the United Nations (UN) and was a permanent member of the UN Security Council with veto power.
+Until 1971, the ROC was the representative of member state "China" at the United Nations (UN) in which "China" is a permanent member of the UN Security Council with veto power.
 In 1971, the PRC replaced the ROC as the representative of "China" at the UN.
 Since 1972, the ROC has been excluded from all UN subcommittees.
 After the UN switched recognition from the ROC to the PRC, many states followed suit.
-At present, the ROC maintains official diplomatic relations with 13 UN member states and the Holy See; many other states maintain unofficial relations with the ROC.
+At present, the ROC maintains official diplomatic relations with 12 UN member states and the Holy See; many other states maintain unofficial relations with the ROC.
 The UN formally designates ROC-held territories as "Taiwan, Province of China".

 The ROC currently participates in numerous international events and organizations under the name "Chinese Taipei" while the World Trade Organization officially refers to ROC-controlled territories as the "Separate Customs Territory of Taiwan, Penghu, Kinmen and Matsu".

-The exclusive mandate claim of the ROC has softened with the rise of Taiwanese nationalism and Taiwan independence movement.
+However, the ROC continued its claim of being the sole legitimate government of China and its territory until 1991 when it ceased to label the Communist Party as a rebellious group and recognized its jurisdiction over mainland China.
+From that point on, the claims had been softened with the rise of Taiwanese nationalism and Taiwan independence movement.
 The ROC's claim of sovereignty over territories under the control of the PRC is not actively pursued under the pro-independence Democratic Progressive Party-led government.

 Korea

 When North Korea and South Korea were created within months of each other in 1948, both claimed sovereignty over the entire Korean peninsula.
 Both states claimed that the other was an unlawfully constituted puppet state of the United States and the Soviet Union, respectively.
 In 1991, however, both countries joined the UN, as part of their reconciliation policy.
+By 2024, the North formally abandoned the peaceful reunification while the South maintains the exclusive mandate.